esphome/esphome-docs/components/graphical_layout/index.rst

 - **text_align** (*Optional*, :ref:`graphical_layout-text_align`): Alignment to render text within the panel.
 Defaults to TOP_LEFT
 - **max_width** (int): Maximum width to use when laying out the panel.
 Measured in pixels.
 - **min_width** (*Optional*, int): Minimum width to use when laying out the panel.
 Measured in pixels.
 Defaults to 0
+- **can_wrap_at_character** (*Optional*, :ref:`Action <config-lambda>`): A lambda that determines if the provided character is suitable for breaking the line.
+If not provided defaults to the set of characters in the note above.

+    - ``int offset``: Offset into the string of the current character.
+Useful to inspect previous/future character as part of your determination.
+Eg. If you want to break only on `--` but not a single `-`.
+    - ``std::string string``: The entire portion of text currently being considered for breaking.
+This may be a subset of a run if it has already been broken somewhere on the line
+    - ``char character``: Character being inspected (this is equivalent to ``args.string.at(offset)``)

 - **runs** (list of :ref:`graphical_layout-text_run`): A list of text and styles to render to the screen.
 Requires at least one run.

 .. _graphical_layout-text_run: